-- 1) The farming Revenue for the 2019 to 2020 will be similar on the per head basis to 2018. - 2) The forestry estate will decrease in value over the years as harvesting proceeds.
+- 1) The farming Revenue for the 2019 to 2021 will be similar to 2018 full year forecast and no attempt to evaluate livestock or exchange rate variations have been included. - 2) The forestry estate will decrease in value over the years as harvesting proceeds.
 No allowance has been made for a revaluation gain. - 3) That expenses will be maintained at similar levels to prior years. - 4) That there will be income from the allocation of NZU's under the Emissions Trading Scheme.
 Sales of NZU's will be subject to prevailing market conditions.